nitanmarcel/apkpatcher/README.md

+# Unmaintained
+## This repository is not unmaintained and development has been moved towards [apkinjector](github.com/nitanmarcel/apkinjector)

 ## APK Patcher

 This tool was developed mainly to automatically insert Frida Gadget inside APKs but helps also in other common tasks while reversing Android apps.